 Germany is decreasing the eligibility period for PR for immigrants.

-Norway is among the countries that welcome skilled workers, and below are the ways you can move as a skilled worker:
+Norway is among the countries that welcome skilled workers, and below are the ways you can immigrate to Norway as a skilled worker:

-One of the common ways to move to Norway as a skilled worker is to get a job offer from a Norwegian employer and apply for a work permit.
+One of the common ways to immigrate to Norway as a skilled worker is to get a job offer from a Norwegian employer and apply for a work permit.

 There are websites that advertise job positions in Norway.
 Down below, you can find a list of them: